-Our list of all of the most incredible things to do in Buhkara, Uzbekistan!
+Our expert list of all of the most incredible things to do in Buhkara, Uzbekistan!

 A city synonymous with Uzbekistan’s fascinating Silk Road history, Bukhara is one of Uzbekistan’s most captivating ancient cities.
 With buildings as old as 1000 years, the city oozes history at almost every turn.